CriticThink/ems-curimatmat/README.md

 Start the server:

-cd to the root folder or ems-curimatmat run in terminal: yarn dev
+cd to the root folder or ems-curimatmat then run in terminal: yarn dev

 Open http://localhost:3000/ to view the app in your browser.